dhowe/ritajs/README.md

 ## RiScript

 RiScript is a minor language designed for writers working in computational media.
-RiScript primitives -- choices, symbols, gates, transforms, etc. -- can be used as part of any RiTa [grammar](https://rednoise.org/rita/reference/RiTa/grammar/) or executed directly using [RiTa.evaluate](https://rednoise.org/rita/reference/RiTa/evaluate/).
+RiScript primitives: choices, symbols, gates, transforms, etc. can be used as part of any RiTa [grammar](https://rednoise.org/rita/reference/RiTa/grammar/) or executed directly using [RiTa.evaluate](https://rednoise.org/rita/reference/RiTa/evaluate/).
 For more info, see [this interactive notebook](https://observablehq.com/@dhowe/riscript) on observable.

 <br>